RolandSall/artist-block/README.md

-# artist-block.
+# Artist Block

-This is application is part of the software engineering class.
-The application objective is to apply software engineering practices by implementing a software solution for a specific topic.
+This application is part of the final project of the Software Engineering class at the Lebanese American University.
+The application aims to apply software engineering practices by implementing a software solution for a specific topic. <br>
+In this project, we created **Artist Block**, an AI-powered platform that connects people interested in buying artistic works with aspiring artists around the world.
+Clients can use the tools offered by the platform to produce AI-generated painting designs, which they will then share with painters interested to collaborate with them.
+Clients can check out the painters’ profiles and previous works before engaging in any agreement.
+Moreover, painters can also use the platform to sell their original works.

 # Application Architecture